ryandeering/CircitChallenge/README.md

 * CI/CD pipeline for backend API
 * Unit and Integration testing with Moq and xUnit

+<h1>Building Locally</h1>

+To build the project, run the following commands in the root folder of the repo:

+> dotnet restore

+> dotnet build

 <h1>Running Locally - Backend</h1>

-To build and run the backend, go to the root folder when cloned and open a command prompt in the CircitChallenge.API folder:
+To run the backend, from the root folder navigate to CircitChallenge.API.

-Run the following commands in this order.

->dotnet restore

->dotnet build
+Open the command prompt and run the following command:

->dotnet run
+> dotnet run

-If successful, you should see a prompt that the API has been built and running on ports 7094 and 5094 respectively.
+If successful, you should see a prompt that the API has been built and running on ports 5001 and 5003 respectively.

 <h1>Running Locally - Frontend</h1>

-To build and run the frontend, go to the root folder when cloned and open a command prompt in the CircitChallenge.Frontend folder:
+To run the frontend, from the root folder navigate to CircitChallenge.Frontend:

-Run the following commands in this order.

->npm install
+Open the command prompt and run the following command:

->npm run serve
+> npm run serve

-If successful, you should see a prompt that the frontend has been built and running on ports 5002.
+If successful, you should see a prompt that the frontend has been built and running on port 7094.

-Feel free to navigate to https://localhost:5002/ and you should see data pour in similar to the gif on this README.md.
+Feel free to navigate to https://localhost:7094/ and you should see data pour in similar to the gif on this README.md.